Business English for subcontractors in the transition of the steel industry

 Key facts

-Prerequisites: Basic knowledge of English (level A1-A2 according to CEFR) Participants should have access to a computer or tablet with internet connection.
+Prerequisites: Basic to intermediate knowledge of English (A1-A2 level according to CEFR) Participants should have access to a computer or tablet with internet connection.

 Scope/Duration: Four modules, totaling approximately 20 hours of study, designed to be completed at your own pace.